drupalsocialinitiative/social_auth_paypal/README.txt

 INTRODUCTION
 ------------

-Social Auth Paypal Module is a Paypal Authentication integration for Drupal.
+Social Auth PayPal Module is a PayPal Authentication integration for Drupal.

 REQUIREMENTS